ToFeWe/Bagging-Regression-Trees/src/documentation/paper.rst

 Research paper / presentations
 ******************************

-TODO

-Purpose of the different files (rename them to your liking):
+The following final outputs have been created in the project:

-    * :file:`research_paper.tex` contains the actual paper.
+    * :file:`bagging_paper.tex` contains the term paper.
-    * :file:`research_pres_30min.tex` contains a typical conference presentation.
-    * :file:`research_pres_90min.tex` contains a full-length seminar presentation (add by yourself).
+    * :file:`bagging_pres.tex` contains the presentation held in the project module.
-    * :file:`formulas` contains short files with the LaTeX formulas -- put these into a library for re-use in paper and presentations.
+    * :file:`external_figures` contains files that are not created by the build process.